-Moving a cuelist between masters will detach it from its original master, and attach it to the new master.
-Copying a cuelist will leave the cuelist in its original location and attach a copy of the cuelist to the new location.
+Moving a cuelist between masters will det ch it from its original master, and attach it to the new master.
+Copying a cuelist will leav the cuelist in its original location and attach a copy of the cuelist to the new location.